tomasbasham/tomasbasham.github.io/_posts/2013-04-03-implementing-webrtc-with-socketio.md

 ## RTCPeerConnection

 An RTCPeerConnection object is really the heart and soul of WebRTC.
 It is this which establishes the P2P connection between two hosts in order for them to exchange video and audio stream.
-After having connected to a signaling server one needs to invoke the following methods to instantiate an RTCPeerConnection object and create an offer to connect:
+After having connected to a signalling server one needs to invoke the following methods to instantiate an RTCPeerConnection object and create an offer to connect:

     connection = new RTCPeerConnection ( {
       iceServers: [{ url:'stun:stun.l.google.com:19302' }],